Links vs orange

 What to Do If You Get an Unnatural Links Penalty

-Firstly, you can use tools like SEMrush, Ahrefs, or Majestic to identify unnatural outbound or inbound links.
+Firstly, you can use tools like Semrush, Ahrefs, or Majestic to identify unnatural outbound or inbound links.

-Here is an example of what SEMrush’s dashboard looks like when you run a backlink audit on the platform:
+Here is an example of what Semrush’s dashboard looks like when you run a backlink audit on the platform:

 SEMRush backlink audit